 Buffing out swirls and scratches

 We remove these tiny swirls and minute scratches by buffing the finish with our high end random orbital polishers like Big Foot and Flex.
 Used by a skilled detailer with appropriate compounds, they do not leave swirls and “ghosts” (white apparitions that appear to be inside the paint) like rotary buffers, since their buffing wheel is offset from the shaft so it moves in a constantly changing ellipse, never repeating the same track twice.
 The remove the imperfections from other surfaces and leave the surface like glass.

 More serious swirls and scratches can usually also be buffed out, though it takes more time than the standard buff and sometimes may require minor paint touch up (See our section on Body Restore and Scratches)

 Adding the final enhancement and protection- Carnauba Wax and Paint Protector

 Carnauba wax is famous, not only because of its extreme shine, but also because it is extremely silky and sheds water and dirt well, keeping the vehicle cleaner longer.
 Unfortunately, there are no labeling standards in the car wash industry like food and drug.
 That means someone can tell you they have “Carnauba Wax” if there is only one teaspoon of the key ingredient- Carnauba- in a 55-gallon drum of wax.
-We take special care to ensure we use only the highest quality branded products at Cleaner Quicker Car Wash, Detailing, and Restoration, including both the Carnauba wax we use with our Platinum tunnel wash and the Carnauba wax we use in our luxury hand waxes.
+We take special care to ensure we use only the highest quality branded products at Cleaner Quicker Car Wash, Detailing, and Restoration, including both the Carnauba wax we use with our Platinum tunnel wash and the Carnauba wax we use in our luxury hand wax and polishes.
 Our hand-applied Carnauba wax is good up to over 175 degrees in the heat and leaves a gorgeous shine with dirt-shedding silkiness.